kbd/binrun/README.md

 This is my first extension and I wrote it in one day.
 I still want to add a few features.
 Feedback welcome!

+## Todo

+- Package and put on marketplace.
+For now, build with `vsce package` and install with `code --install-extension ...`

 ## Release Notes

 ### 0.9.0